 The Steering Committee (members pictured at right and below) coordinates the work of the Coalition, which includes discerning and implementing the collective vision of the group, setting and managing the yearly budget, organizing the Coalition’s presence at Mennonite gatherings, and selecting an annual Indigenous Repair Partner to whom we direct 60% of general donations to our Coalition.

-Our Coalition work is largely done in three main working committees that have formed since 2014: the Structural Change Committee, Cultural Change Committee, and the Constituency Engagement Committee (all described below).
-Ad Hoc Committees sometimes form at our Coalition meetings and follow the direction they mutually set in concert with the Spirit.
+Our Coalition work is largely done in three main committees that have formed since 2014: the Structural Change Committee, Cultural Change Committee, and the Constituency Engagement Committee (now Story Sharing Committee), all described below.
+Ad Hoc Working Groups form at our Coalition meetings and follow the direction they mutually set in concert with the Spirit.
 It is our intention to remain flexible enough to respond to the call we mutually discern.

-In 2021, we launched the Repair Network of Congregations and Communities, which is open to Mennonite Church USA communities to join as members of our Coalition.
+In 2021, we launched the Repair Network of Congregations and Communities, which is open to any Christian church communities to join as members of our Coalition.
 See here for more information on joining our Repair Network!

 What we do:

 The Structural Change Committee works to dismantle the Doctrine of Discovery in institutional, legal and policy structures.
 They address structural decision makers in faith, civic and political bodies at community, national and international levels.

 Working Groups that fall under the Structural Change Committee:

 - Follow the Money Working Group